 Slaves, in all things obey those who are your masters on earth, not with external service, as those who merely please men, but with sincerity of heart, fearing the Lord.Colossians 3:22(NASB)

-There are many social issues in the world today, that the church rightly approves or justly condemns.
-Slavery is certainly a practice that is condemned.. and especially enforced or unjust slavery.
+There are many social issues in the world today, that the Church rightly approves or justly condemns.
+Slavery is certainly a practice that is condemned, especially enforced or unjust slavery.

-Sadly however, in this fallen world, slavery has always been a part of humanities unhappy landscape.
-Because of man's free-will and fallen nature slavery became a common practice in the human realm, and the Bible gives believers’ instructions on how to conduct oneself as a slave, as well as instruction for those who are their masters.
+Sadly however, in this fallen world slavery has always been a part of humanity's unhappy landscape.
+Because of man's free-will and fallen nature, slavery became a common practice in the human realm, and the Bible gives believers instructions on how to conduct oneself as a slave, as well as instruction for those who are their masters.

-Of particular importance it is to be noted that nowhere in scripture are members of Christ's body instructed to engage in the abolishment of slavery or the correction in any other social injustices, before our given ministry to the lost.
+Of particular importance, it is to be noted that nowhere in Scripture are members of Christ's Body instructed to engage in the abolishment of slavery or the correction of any other social injustices, in preference to our given ministry to the lost.

-We are told to go into all the world, preach the word of truth to a lost and dying humanity We are to spread the good news of the gospel of grace to lost sinners We are to act as ministers of reconciliation to a world that is drowning in sin.
-We are to encourage our brothers and sisters in Christ and to and live our lives as unto the Lord – no matter where we are or what our station in life happens to be.
+We are told to go into all the world and preach the word of truth to a lost and dying humanity.
+We are to spread the good news of the gospel of grace to lost sinners.
+We are to act as ministers of reconciliation to a world that is drowning in sin.
+We are to encourage our brothers and sisters in Christ, and to and live our lives as unto the Lord – no matter where we are or what our station in life happens to be.